l3r8yJ/kaicop/README.md

 ![Screenshot20240519at134233.png](assets/histogram-2.png)

-Now we can say, that in first case quality of code much higher then in second one.
-Code in first project was written more consistenly.
-In term of code quality for set of absolutely different projects we can't stand on **spiceific rules**.
-The code will be more readable and maintainable just by being consistent; with one style, with set of desing rules(that are defined in some place)[](https://) which will restrict doing wrong design desicions.
-If we take a look at our example.
-We can say that perfect project will have only the one style of passing aruments and doesn't metter wich one it will be.
-Like `doSmth1` or `doSmth3`, or something else.
-Only one thing is important here – consitency.
-When we have a close to`100%` hit of some case, it's says that project have:
+Now we can say that in the first case, the quality of the code is much higher than in the second.
+The code in the first project was written more *consistently*.
+As for the quality of the code for many completely different projects, we cannot follow **certain rules**.
+The code will be more readable and maintainable, just if it is consistent; with one style, with a set of design rules (which are defined in some place) that will limit the execution of incorrect design decisions.
+If we look at our example.
+We can say that an ideal project will have only one style of argument passing, and it doesn't matter what style it will be.
+For example, `doSmth1` or `doSmth3`, or something else.
+Only one thing is important here – *consistency*.
+When we get an almost 100% match on a case, it means that the project has:

 1. Linting or auto checkstyle check built into CI
 2. Good code reveiw process

 Or both of them.

-### How to define "consistency"
+### How to define consistency

-To define *consistency* of the project we can scan it's code base.
-During the scan process we need to determine a several approaches, desing principles and etc. that were used.
-When we have a set of rules for speciefic project appears the opportunity to count how code was distributed grouping by this rules.
-If destribution looks like second example, we can say that code inconsistent and code quality is low.
+To determine the consistency of a project, we can scan its codebase.
+During the scanning process, we need to identify several approaches, design principles, etc. that have been used.
+When we have a set of rules for a specific project, it becomes possible to calculate how the code was distributed, grouping according to these rules.
+If the distribution looks like in the second example, we can say that the code is not consistent and the code quality is low.
+The next question is how to define these rules?
+The problems of classifying things are generally the most difficult.
+It would be impossible to create such an algorithm, but LLM models could be a good solution for classifying rules.